riyamandal123/IndiChef/README.md

 ***Voice Translator 🎤***
 IndiChef also includes a voice input feature powered by Google Speech Recognition.
 Simply click the "Start Recording" button and speak your input prompt.
 The application will transcribe your speech into text, allowing you to generate recipes with ease.
 ![](images/recipe-img2.jpeg)
+***Input Details:***
+Enter the dish name, ingredients, and instructions in the provided text input fields.
 ![](images/recipe-img3.jpeg)
 ***Upload Image 📤***
 Optionally, upload an image of the dish for visual feedback.
+![](images/recipe-img4.jpeg)
 ***Generate Recipe 📜***
-Click the "Generate Recipe" button to receive personalized recipe suggestions instantly.
+Click the "Tell me about invoice2" button to receive personalized recipe suggestions instantly.
-![](images/recipe-img4.jpeg)
 ![](images/recipe-img5.jpeg)